 Some of the best adventures happen off the Vegas Strip.
 If you’re the outdoors type, you should visit Red Rock Canyon and participate in the hiking and horseback riding activities.

 Cowboy Trail Rides offers a Sunset Trail Ride and Western BBQ.
 This trail ride was a great experience.
-The serene dessert environment was a stark and refreshing contrast to the glitz and glamour of the Strip.
+The serene desert environment was a stark and refreshing contrast to the glitz and glamour of the Strip.
 I enjoyed riding through winding trails and enjoying the breathtaking landscape.
 Back at camp, I enjoyed cowboy games (hatchet throwing, roping, and horseshoes), a hearty steak dinner, s’mores, and a sing-along around the campfire.
 If you’ve never ridden a horse before or are nervous, don’t worry.
 They have babysitter horses that are trained to make your ride pleasant.

 For the Fashion Conscious Man